 Detailed mapping and outcrop sampling was completed over the Yakiyama prospect located within the Hakuryu Project in early November 2022.
-The Hakuryu Project covers the southern half of the Konomai vein field which produced 2.35 Moz of gold between 1915-73.
-A combination of coherent BLEG gold and pathfinder element anomalies shedding from high elevations and well-preserved volcanic stratigraphy are the target of investigation for concealed extensions to the Konomai vein field.
+The Hakuryu Project covers the southern half of the Konomai vein field which produced 2.35 M ounces of gold between 1915 and 1973.
+A combination of coherent BLEG gold and pathfinder element anomalies shedding from high elevations and well-preserved volcanic stratigraphy is the target of investigation for concealed extensions to the Konomai vein field.
 Mapping has confirmed extensive alteration and localized quartz veining.
-A positive interpretation of results from the mapping program has confirmed a target area for follow up by geophysical surveying which will be completed in late 2023, or Q2 2024 to advance drill targeting.
+A positive interpretation of results from the mapping program has confirmed a target area for follow-up by geophysical surveying.
+In preparation for geophysics, 21-line kilometres of survey lines were cleared in April and May 2023 across the prospective southwest extension of the Konomai vein corridor.
+Mapping of the eastern side of the Hakuryu project commenced in early November 2023 to confirm continuity, texture, structure, and location of workings.
+A planned CSAMT survey has been targeted for early 2024.